Megan McDonnell

 Megan McDonnell is an American screenwriter best known for her work on Marvel Cinematic Universe projects WandaVision (2021) and The Marvels (2023).

 Education

-McDonnell is a graduate of Harvard University where she was a member of the Hasty Pudding Club.
+McDonnell attended Harvard University as an undergraduate, where she was a member of the Hasty Pudding Club.

+She graduated from the Peter Stark Producing Program at USC with an MFA in 2016.

 Career

 McDonnell began her career as the co-director and executive producer on the 2016 short film Meet Cute.
 She then rose to prominence after writing two episodes of the Disney+ series WandaVision, set in the Marvel Cinematic Universe (MCU).
-In January 2020, she entered negotiations to write the screenplay for the 2023 MCU film The Marvels.
-In August 2022, she wrote episodes for the 2023 Marvel Studios series Agatha: Coven of Chaos.
+In January 2020, she entered negotiations to write the screenplay for the 2023 MCU film The Marvels, and she eventually co-wrote the film with Nia DaCosta and Elissa Karasik.
+In August 2022, she wrote episodes for the Marvel Studios series Agatha All Along.

+Prior to 2019, McDonnell was the producer for the Scriptnotes podcast.